-The responsibility for maintaining an adequate and effective system of internal audit within Epsom & Ewell Borough Council lies with the Chief Finance Officer (S151 Officer).
+The responsibility for maintaining an adequate and effective system of internal audit within Epsom & Ewell Borough Council lies with the Acting Director of Corporate Services and the Chief Finance Officer (S151 Officer).

 For the Council, internal audit is provided by the Southern Internal Audit Partnership.